Neville-Loh/panorama-genarator/README.md

 ![Machine learning outfilling of image of bryce](./images/COMPSCI_773_Final_Report_images/ML-outfill-bryce.png)

-## Extension 4: Parameter exploration and optimisation for different subjects.
+[//]: # (## Extension 4: Parameter exploration and optimisation for different subjects.)

-We continued our work on tuning parameters, by using our previous extension results to optimise the stitching outputs on our test images.
+[//]: # (We continued our work on tuning parameters, by using our previous extension results to optimise the stitching outputs on our test images.)

-![The iltered output of our normalized cross correlation descriptor matching, lines are parrallel as would be intuitively expected for a pair of images suitable for a landscape panorama.](./images/NCCParamTuning.gif)
+[//]: # (![The iltered output of our normalized cross correlation descriptor matching, lines are parrallel as would be intuitively expected )

+[//]: # (for a pair of images suitable for a landscape panorama.]&#40;./images/NCCParamTuning.gif&#41;)